vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Last major update: September 23, 2023

-Last pass of full document review (with updates and corrections where needed): May 17, 2024
+Last pass of full document review (with updates and corrections where needed): October 17, 2024

 This document describes my exercise routine.
 I intend to update it when there are changes to my ongoing routine.
 See also my yearly